michellesyoon/programming-languages-1/README.md

 ## Modern History of Programming Languages

 I would let the modern history of programming languages begin with Fortran and Lisp.
-Until approximately 1970 it was dominated by the problem of writing efficient compilers.
+Until approximately 1970 it was dominated by the problem of writing efficient parsers and compilers.
 By 1980, parsing and compiling was well understood and software engineering was born.
 We will have more time for this part of the history next semester in Compiler Construction.
 The discussion topics below mostly aim at current developments in programming languages.

 ## Discussion Topics